GPS technology wholesaler

 Source: As You Sow (2019)

-This company received an S&P Global ESG Score of 13/100 in the Leisure Equipment & Products and Consumer Electronics category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 19/100 in the Leisure Equipment & Products and Consumer Electronics category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 23 Sep 2022).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

-In 2019 the median pay for a worker at this company was US$35,188.
-The CEO was paid 92 times this amount.
+In 2022 the median pay for a worker at this company was US$39,950.
+The CEO was paid 115 times this amount.
 Exorbitant CEO pay is a major contributor to rising inequality.
 CEOs are getting more because of their power to set pay, not because they are increasing productivity or possess specific, high-demand skills.
 The economy would suffer no harm if CEOs were paid less (or taxed more).
 In contrast, the CEO-to-typical-worker compensation ratio was 20-to-1 in 1965 and 58-to-1 in 1989.
-A lower pay ratio could indicate a company is dedicated to creating high-wage jobs and investing in their employees for the company's long-term health.

 This company is a member of the Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative), which helps companies address conflict minerals issues in their supply chains.
 The RMI provides information on conflict-free smelters and refiners, common tools to gather sourcing information, and forums for exchanging best practices on addressing conflict minerals.
 Membership is open to companies that use or transact in tantalum, tin, tungsten or gold (3TG).
 Founded in 2008 by members of the Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative.